Technyze/XIVHotbar2/README.md

 - Setting the input type field in the JOB.lua to 'ws' now works properly.
 - XIVHotbar2 now properly unloads and reloads when relogging or switching characters.
 Instead of loading a second hotbar on top of itself
 - Fixed issue where the environment labels weren't hooking onto the bar during the move command
+- On beastmaster when releasing a charmed pet, pet commands dont clear from the hotbar.
+This appears to be related to the game/private servers.
+This issue does not appear to be a problem with jug pets/call beast.

 ## Minor Changes/Additions